beauty-bitz/beauty-bitz.github.io/_posts/2026-05-06-best-face-creams-for-dry-skin.md

 - **Genetics:** Some people naturally produce fewer lipids.
 - **Climate:** Cold, dry air (especially winter) pulls moisture from the skin.
-- **Aging:** Natural oil production decreases over time.
+- **Aging:** Oil production decreases over time.
 - **Over‑cleansing:** Harsh cleansers strip essential oils.
 - **Skin conditions:** Eczema or dermatitis can impair the barrier.

 ### **The Upside of Dry Skin**

-While dry skin can be sensitive, it also tends to:
+Dry skin can be sensitive, but it also tends to:

 - Have smaller pores
 - Experience fewer breakouts
-- Look smoother when well‑hydrated
+- Look smoother when properly hydrated

 The key is replenishing moisture and strengthening the skin barrier.